Arles: Geography

+In addition to the city proper in the north of the territory, the commune of Arles includes a number of outlying towns and hamlets, including Albaron, Gageron, Mas-Thibert, Moulès, Pont-de-Crau, Raphèle-lès-Arles, Saliers, Salin-de-Giraud and Le Sambuc.

 History

 Ancient era

 The Ligurians were in this area from about 800 BC.
 Later Celtic influences have also been discovered.
 The city became an important Phoenician trading port, before it was taken over by the Romans.

 The Romans took the town in 123 BC and expanded it into an important city.
 They built a canal link to the Mediterranean Sea in 104 BC.
 Arles had to compete with Massalia (Marseille) further along the coast.

 Arles' leaders sided with Julius Caesar against Pompey, providing military support.
 Massalia backed Pompey; when Caesar emerged victorious, Massalia was stripped of its possessions, which were transferred to Arelate as a reward.
 The town was formally established as a colony for veterans of the Roman legion Legio VI Ferrata, which had its base there.
 Its full title as a colony was Colonia Iulia Paterna Arelatensium Sextanorum, "the ancestral Julian colony of Arles of the soldiers of the Sixth."

 Arelate was a city of considerable importance in the province of Gallia Narbonensis.
 It covered an area of some 40 ha and possessed a number of monuments, including an amphitheatre, triumphal arch, Roman circus, theatre, and a full circuit of walls.
 Ancient Arles was closer to the sea than it is now and served as a major port.
 The river has carried centuries of silt that has filled in the former harbor.
 The city had (and still has) the southernmost bridge on the Rhône.

 The recently discovered republican House of the Harpist is an exceptional example of ancient architecture and interior decoration.
-Dating from 70-50BC, it has yielded elaborate frescoes.
+Dating from 70-50 BC, it has yielded elaborate frescoes.

 The Roman bridge was unique in that it was not fixed but consisted of a pontoon-style bridge of boats, with towers and drawbridges at each end.
 The boats were secured in place by anchors and were tethered to twin towers built just upstream of the bridge.
 This unusual design was a way of coping with the river's frequent violent floods, which would have made short work of a conventional bridge.
 Nothing remains of the Roman bridge, which has been replaced by a more modern bridge near the same spot.